leggedrobotics/elevation_mapping_cupy/README.md

 pip3 install -r requirements.txt
 ```
 #### Cupy
 cupy can be installed with specific CUDA versions.
-(On jetson, only "from source" i.e. via pip3 could work)
+(On jetson, only "from source" i.e. `pip install cupy` could work)
 > For CUDA 10.2
 > pip install cupy-cuda102
 >